alexanderwachter/draft-6LoCAN/draft-wachter-6lo-can-00.md

 A zero BS is allowed and denotes that the sender MUST NOT wait for another FC Frame.
 ST min defines the minimal pause between the end of the previous frame and the start of the next frame.
 The receiver MAY change BS and ST min for following FC Frames.
+It is RECOMMENDED to use a BS and ST min of zero if the node is capable of handling the load.

 The receiver MUST answer a FF within 1 second.
 After this timeout the sender SHOULD abort and stop waiting for an FC frame.
 CF frames MUST have a separation time less than or equal to one second.
 After this timeout, a receiver SHOULD abort and stop waiting for CF.